neekware/nwx-unsub/README.md

   templateUrl: './home.component.html'
 })
 @Unsubscribable({
-  excludes: ['notOurSub$'] // subscription names not to be auto canceled }) export class HomeComponent {
+  // subscription names not to be auto canceled, every other subscription will be clean up
+  excludes: ['notOurSub$']
+})
+export class HomeComponent {
-  @Input() notOurSub$: Subscription; // not our sub to cancel, excluded from auto cancel customSub$: Subscription;
+  // this is not our subscription, so we exclude it from auto clean up
+  @Input() notOurSub$: Subscription;

+  // this is our subscription and it will be automatically cleaned up customSub$: Subscription;

   constructor() {